Economy of the Republic of Artsakh

-Before the 2020 Nagorno-Karabakh war, the economy of the Republic of Artsakh was small, but rapidly growing.
+The economy of the Republic of Artsakh was a post-soviet free market, experiencing an economic depression during the 1990s (following the dissolution of the Soviet Union) but then a rapid growth after 2001 until the COVID-19 pandemic.

 The economy of Karabakh showed a relatively quick and confident recovery from the 1991-1994 war.
 In 1999, the GDP figure was $59 million, 80 percent down on the figure in Soviet times.
 Yet, the GDP of the Republic of Artsakh reached $114 million in 2005, double the figure in 2001, registering economic growth of 14% (in current prices) in 2005, and in 2009 it registered a GDP of $260 million, which increased to $320 million by 2010.
 Nagorno-Karabakh's GDP (PPP) for 2010 was estimated at $1.6 billion.

 According to official estimates of the Nagorno-Karabakh Statistical Service, the GDP in current (market) prices increased by 116% between 2001 and 2007.
 The Consumer Price Index increased only by 34% during this period, which implies a real growth of about 60% in GDP during the six years 2001–2007.
 In 2007, agriculture accounted for 16% of GDP, manufacturing industries 15%, construction 9%, and the service sector 57%.
 The share of agriculture in GDP went down from 33% in 2002 to 16% in 2007, while the share of manufacturing and services increased correspondingly.

 Most investments were in telecoms, gold mining, diamond polishing, jewelry and agriculture.
 In the Soviet Union, Nagorno-Karabakh was the largest per capita producer of grapes.
 The territory's major newspaper and publishing company was Azat Artsakh, which was founded in Stepanakert in 1923.

 Nagorno-Karabakh is known for its mulberry vodka (tuti oghi), commercially produced and exported under the brand name Artsakh by the Artsakh-Alco Brandy Company in Askeran District.